University Studies 1290R and Departmental 1290R ("RP Policy" Continuous Enrollment Guidelines)

 The policy includes language that allows for a waiver of UNVS 1290R or Departmental 1290R enrollment if the student can document a lack of reasonable attention or guidance by the thesis or project supervisor.
 If the student has been prevented from making satisfactory progress toward completion of the culminating experience by the advisor, the case can be presented in writing to the Associate Dean of Graduate Studies.

 Because enrolling in the 1290R requires converting the student record from regular to special session, Registration for the 1-unit UNVS 1290R or Departmental 1290R course must be delayed until students are given the opportunity to enroll in other courses.
 For this reason, appointments open shortly after the last day to add classes.
 If students have the RP, a filed graduation date in the current or future semester, and do not enroll in other courses, they will be eligible for enrollment in UNVS 1290R or Departmental 1290R.
 The Registrar’s Office determines the students who are eligible and will notify the students via a MySJSU message.
 The students may then register online through an appointment opened in their MySJSU account.
 No permission or add code is needed.
 They will have until the end of course instruction that semester to register for the course if they are domestic or nonresident (non-international) students.
-To maintain their immigration status, international students must register for the course within one week after the Add Deadline.
+To maintain their immigration status, international students are urged to register for the course within one week after the Add Deadline.
 In each subsequent fall and spring semester, students completing their culminating experiences will have to register for this course and will be precluded from registering for any other.
-The RP grade in the project or thesis course remains on the official record until a culminating memo is submitted by the graduate advisor to the Office of Graduate Admissions & Program Evaluations (GAPE), the course instructor in which the RP was received has petitioned for a grade change, and the student has submitted a current Application for Award of Master's Degree form to GAPE.
+The "RP" grade in the project or thesis course remains on the official record until a culminating memo is submitted by the graduate advisor to the Office of Graduate Admissions & Program Evaluations (GAPE), the course instructor in which the RP was received has petitioned for a grade change, and the student has submitted the online Graduation Application through the MySJSU account.